Summertime is magical.

 - Storage in Wintertime: This varies too, but most marinas will charge you between $1,000 and $3,000 PER YEAR depending on your location and boat size.
 If you try to keep it in your driveway, be prepared for unhappy neighbors.

 - Maintenance: Figure anywhere from 10% to 15% of the cost of the boat, PER YEAR.
 Let’s tack on $2,500.
-That’ll cover any engine maintenance, cover repairs, speaker short circuits, navigation system upgrades, new bumpers, and cup holders, etc.
+That’ll cover any engine maintenance, cover repairs, speaker short circuits, navigation system upgrades, new bumpers, cup holders, etc.

 - Gas: Let’s figure $500 per season.
-Not only for the boat but for your big ass rig that you’ll need to haul this fancy piece of fiberglass around, should you choose the trailer option in item 2 above.
+Not only for the boat but for your big a$$ rig that you’ll need to haul this fancy piece of fiberglass around, should you choose the trailer option in item 2 above.

 Let’s tap tap tap that all up, and assume we will use our muscle power to launch every time because we’re at least 5% frugal in these parts… It comes to $30,375 in year one alone.
 Want to know what the 10-year opportunity cost is (figuring the alternative of 7% inflation-adjusted index fund returns)?
 Well, I’m glad you asked.
 Using my handy calculator, let’s tap some more: